edofrederix/briscola/doc/chapters/3_mesh.md

 immediately from the brick definition.
 However, when edges are not straight lines, they can be explicitly defined in the `edges` entry.
 In particular, an arc can be defined as indicated.
 The name of the dictionary is the list of two vertices that define the edge.
-For an arc edge, the `point` entry defines the center of the edge.
+For an arc edge, the `point` entry defines a point in between the two vertices through which the arc should pass.

 The `patches` entry defines the boundaries of the domain.
 A patch is a collection of external faces that enclose the mesh domain.
 The `patches` entry